Etejerina/a-walk-in-python/day_3.md

 ## Collections

-There are 4 types of conllections in Python:
+There are 4 types of collections in Python:

 * Lists
   * ordered